Sustainable Electric Toothbrush: Eco-Friendly Choices

 As an expert who’s seen countless models come and go, I can tell you that these brands are truly making strides in the sustainable electric toothbrush space:

-- SURI (Sustainable Rituals): A real game-changer.
+• SURI (Sustainable Rituals): A real major upgrade.
 SURI features an aluminum body that’s built to last and designed for repair.
 Their plant-based brush heads, made from cornstarch and castor oil bristles, can even be sent back for free recycling in the UK and US, showcasing a genuine commitment to circularity.
 Plus, its compact design and 40-day battery life make it a practical choice for home use.

 Making the Switch: Tips for Sustainable Brushing Habits